 According to the State CEQA Guidelines, "When a project will impact an archaeological site, a lead agency shall first determine whether the site is an historical resource" (State CEQA Guidelines Section 15064.5(c)(1)).
 Those archaeological sites that do not qualify as historical resources shall be assessed to determine if these qualify as "unique archaeological resources" (PRC Section 21083.2).
 The proposed project would be limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues.
-No new physical improvements would occur as a result of the proposed project, and the proposed project would not result in direct impacts to known or unknown buried archaeological resources.
+No new physical improvements would occur as a result of the proposed project, and the proposed project would not result in direct impacts on known or unknown buried archaeological resources.
 However, it is reasonably foreseeable that the proposed zoning change would allow the area to be developed with uses allowed under the CC zoning designation rather than the uses that would have been allowed under the existing IL zoning designation.
-Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project site; however, specific design plans are currently not known.
-Any future development would be subject to separate environmental review and approval and the City would apply best practices for protection of archaeological resources as detailed in the General Plan Programmatic Environmental Impact Report (PEIR).
+Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project sites; however, specific design plans are currently not known.
+Any future development would be subject to separate environmental review and entitlement approval.
 Therefore, the proposed project would have no impact.